Nigel Clough: Return to Burton Albion

 Clough returned to Burton Albion for a second spell as manager in December 2015, after Jimmy Floyd Hasselbaink left the post to join Queens Park Rangers.
 Clough led the club to a 2nd place finish at the end of the season, gaining the club promotion to the Championship for the first time in their history.
 Clough kept the side in the league for two seasons before the club was relegated back to League One in May 2018 after a 23rd place finish.
 Clough later stepped down as manager in May 2020 due to the financial impact of the COVID-19 pandemic on the club.

 Mansfield Town

-On 6 November 2020, Clough was appointed as manager of Mansfield Town.
+On 6 November 2020, Clough was appointed as manager of Mansfield Town on a two-and-a-half-year deal who were then in 22nd position in League Two.
+After a poor start to the 2021–22 season which had seen his side in the relegation zone in October, Mansfield would win a club record eleven consecutive home matches to finish the season strongly.
+They ultimately finished 7th, missing out on automatic promotion on the final game of the season.
+In the play-offs, Mansfield would beat Northampton Town before losing 3–0 in the play-off final against Port Vale.
+In the 2022–23 season, Mansfield missed out on a play-off finish on goal difference despite a win against Colchester United in the final game.

+On 9 May 2023, Clough signed a new one-year contract with the option to extend it further.
+At the beginning of the 2023–24 season, Mansfield went 19 games unbeaten.
+Following a run of four wins from five matches, scoring twenty goals in the process, Clough was named EFL League Two Manager of the Month for February 2024, finishing the month top of the league.
+At the EFL Awards, Clough was named as the League Two Manager of the Season.
+His side sealed promotion to League One the following week with a win against Accrington Stanley.